Aman-0308/Devops-project/shell-scripting/README.md

 This function is defined to make a GET request to the GitHub API.

 •	Parameters:
-o	endpoint is passed as a parameter ($1) when calling the function.
-It specifies which part of the GitHub API to query. o	url combines the API_URL with the endpoint to create the full URL for the API request.
+- endpoint is passed as a parameter ($1) when calling the function.
+It specifies which part of the GitHub API to query.
+- url combines the API_URL with the endpoint to create the full URL for the API request.

 •	Action:
-o	It uses curl to send an HTTP GET request to the GitHub API. o	The -s option tells curl to run silently (no progress bar). o	The -u "${USERNAME}:${TOKEN}" option passes the USERNAME and TOKEN for basic authentication. o	The result of the curl request (GitHub API response) is stored in the variable response.
+- It uses curl to send an HTTP GET request to the GitHub API.
+- The -s option tells curl to run silently (no progress bar).
+- The -u "${USERNAME}:${TOKEN}" option passes the USERNAME and TOKEN for basic authentication.
+- The result of the curl request (GitHub API response) is stored in the variable response.

 5. Defining the Function list_users_with_read_access: